BedrockStreaming/tech.bedrockstreaming.com/_posts/2016-06-20-preview-android-ios-react-native-on-github-pull-request.md

 end
 {% endhighlight %}

-Now, we have everything ready to do the deployAppetize lane for iOs :
+Now, we have everything ready to do the deployAppetize lane for iOS :

 {% highlight ruby %}
 platform :ios do

-  desc "Deployment iOs lane"
+  desc "Deployment iOS lane"

      githubStatusUpdate(
-        context: 'Appetize iOs',
+        context: 'Appetize iOS',
         state: 'pending',
         url: "https://appetize.io/dashboard",
-        description: 'iOs build in progress'
+        description: 'iOS build in progress'
       )

       Dir.chdir "../ios" do